The latest chapter in a series of articles looking back at each campaign from the Crucible era.

-Somewhat oddly, it had no sponsorship and it wasn’t televised, yet was one of the three tournament that season that was given the honour of carrying ranking points.
+Somewhat oddly, it had no sponsorship and it wasn’t televised, yet it was one of the three tournament that season that were given the honour of carrying ranking points.

 Reardon avenged his defeat to Higgins in the World Championship final with an early victory as he moved his way through the rounds to face Jimmy White for the title.